Bay-Area Scala Enthusiasts (BASE) Meeting: What's New In Scala 2.8 8

 case class Person(firstName: String, lastName: String, age: Int)

 What if I want to make a copy that modifies one or more fields.
 There’s no elegant way to add such a method in 2.7 without implementing every permutation, that is every possible combination of fields I might want to change.
-The new copy method will make this easy.
+The new copy

 case class Person(firstName: String, lastName: String, age: Int)